electron-userland/electron-builder/configuration/snap.md

     If list contains `default`, it will be replaced to default list, so, `["default", "foo"]` can be used to add custom parts `foo` in addition to defaults.

 * <code id="SnapOptions-useTemplateApp">useTemplateApp</code> Boolean - Whether to use template snap.
 Defaults to `true` if `stagePackages` not specified.
+* <code id="SnapOptions-autoStart">autoStart</code> Boolean - Whether or not the snap should automatically start on login.
+Defaults to `false`.

 Inherited from `CommonLinuxOptions`: